cu-mkp/m-k-manuscript-data/_texts/p-110r_tl.md

 ## Snakes

-When they feel trapped, they seldom bite, and cannot really hurt unless they are really big snakes.
+When they feel trapped, they seldom bite, & cannot really hurt unless they are really big snakes.
 The most important thing is to avoid being bitten before capturing them.
 Having put your foot as close as possible from the neck, you holds it as close to the head as possible.
-That way, it will not bite if it cannot stretch its neck and do a sinuous turn, it will not be able to hurt from a frontal attack, nor will it be able to twist into an S. I have found out that the person who taught me how to mold them was little afraid of snakes.
-He would catch one and pull it quickly, grabbed it by the neck and, putting it under his shoe, flattened it so it would eject from the behind, which is five or six fingers from the tail, everything that is bad and venomous in the belly.
-After that, the snake has no strength to bite and, if by chance it still bites and ejects from its behind some garbage, he <span class="x">the man</span> would dig in the soil with a knife and bury his hand in the fresh and humid soil which, applied to the infected part of the hand, would suck all the venom, without doing anything else.
+That way, it will not bite if it cannot stretch its neck & do a sinuous turn, it will not be able to hurt from a frontal attack, nor will it be able to twist into an S. I have found out that the person who taught me how to mold them was little afraid of snakes. & he would catch one and pull it quickly, & grabbed it by the neck &, putting it under his shoe, flattened it so it would eject from the behind, which is five or six fingers from the tail, everything that is bad and venomous in the belly.
+After that, the snake has no strength to bite and, if by chance it still bites and ejects from its behind some garbage, he <span class="x">the man</span> would dig in the soil with a knife & bury his hand in the fresh & humid soil which, applied to the infected part of the hand, would suck all the venom, without doing anything else.
 It was the same with toad venom, as I have seen experimented.

 > *at left middle margin*
 >